 (4) Every licence granted shall, subject to the conditions of the licence, authorise the operation of the aircraft between the points or in any areas specified in the licence.

-[Section 43 amended by No. 54 of 1985 s.
+[Section 43 amended: No. 54 of 1985 s.
 52.]

 43AA.
 Australian National Airlines Act 1945 (Cwlth), application